-Overall, it is considered that any adverse effects on persons will be less than minor, and accordingly, that no persons are adversely affected.
+Overall, it is considered that any adverse effects in relation to adjacent properties will be less than minor, and accordingly, that no persons are adversely affected.

 7.1.4 Step 4: Further notification in special circumstances

 In addition to the findings of the previous steps, the council is also required to determine whether special circumstances exist in relation to the application that warrant notification of the application to any other persons not already determined as eligible for limited notification.